Skip to content

 What is SyncGuard?

-SyncGuard is a TypeScript distributed lock library that prevents race conditions across microservices.
-It provides a simple API for coordinating access to shared resources using Redis or Firestore as the backend.
+SyncGuard is a distributed lock library for TypeScript that prevents race conditions in distributed systems.
+It provides a simple API for coordinating access to shared resources using Redis, PostgreSQL, or Firestore as the backend.

 The Problem: Race Conditions in Distributed Systems